msp-strath/three-times/content/basics/recursion.md

 we cannot perform *method* calls in an expression.
 We need to side-step the expression and bind the recursive call into an intermediate variable (`step`).

-We can even use this approach to recurse over lists, by making the list smaller for each recursive call.
+We can use this approach to recurse over lists, by making the list smaller for each recursive call.
 The base case being the empty list.
 For example,